what is the cost of a 1 carat diamond

 What is the cost of a 1 carat diamond : Natural diamonds, formed over billions of years deep within the Earth's crust, are considered rare and valuable.

 Their extraction involves extensive mining operations, which contribute to their higher cost.
-On average, a 1 carat natural diamond can range from $4,000 to $20,000 or more, depending on its quality characteristics.
+On average, a 1 carat natural diamond can range from $4,000 to $20,000 or more, depending on its quality characteristics and learn more about the price of diamonds, including lab-grown engagement rings, and how they compare to natural stones.

 How does the cost of a 1 carat natural diamond compare to a 1 carat lab-grown diamond